I'm Hanley, an Interaction (UX/UI) Designer. I design for the moments when we interact with devices, services, and people.

 I'm also a foodie 🍝, snowboarder 🏂, lover of boardgames and hackathons.

-My focus on User Experiences and Interaction Design is supplemented by Research, Visual, & Software experiences.
-These skills are used in diverse collaborations across various platforms (web, iOS, Android, TV, physical installations).
+My focus on User Experiences and Interaction Design is supplemented by experiences in Research, Multimedia, & Technology.
+These skills are used in diverse collaborations across various platforms (iOS, mobile, web, TV, physical spaces & installations).
 They help contribute to dynamic plans and iterative design processes.